QwenLM/Qwen-Image/README.md

 ![](https://qianwen-res.oss-cn-beijing.aliyuncs.com/Qwen-Image/bench.png#center)

 ## News
+- 2025.11.11: **[T2I-CoreBench](https://t2i-corebench.github.io/)** offers a comprehensive and complex evaluation of T2I models in real-world scenarios.
+On this benchmark, Qwen-Image achieves state-of-the-art performance under real-world complexities in both composition and reasoning T2I tasks, surpassing other open-source models and showing comparable results to closed-source ones.
 - 2025.11.07: LeMiCa is a diffusion model inference acceleration solution developed by China Unicom Data Science and Artificial Intelligence Research Institute.
 By leveraging cache-based techniques and global denoising path optimization, LeMiCa provides efficient inference support for Qwen-Image, achieving nearly 3x lossless acceleration while maintaining visual consistency and quality.
 For more details, please visit the homepage: [https://unicomai.github.io/LeMiCa/](https://unicomai.github.io/LeMiCa/)

 - 2025.09.22: This September, we are pleased to introduce Qwen-Image-Edit-2509, the monthly iteration of Qwen-Image-Edit.
 To experience the latest model, please visit [Qwen Chat](https://qwen.ai)  and select the "Image Editing" feature.
 Compared with Qwen-Image-Edit released in August, the main improvements of Qwen-Image-Edit-2509 include: